Frequently Asked Questions

 How many classes can I take?

 While you can only take one class per session, you are allowed to take a class during every session.
-With 4 credits covered in 3 weeks, it is not feasible to take more than one class per session.
+It is not feasible to take more than one class per session.
+In order to cover 4 credits in 3 weeks, one class takes up the entire day every day.

 Do you offer scholarships?

-Yes, we have a room and board scholarship that covers the cost of living and dining at the Cedar Point campus for one session.
+Yes! we have a room and board scholarship that covers the cost of living and dining at the Cedar Point campus.
 See our Financial Aid page for more details.

 Do I have to be a University of Nebraska-Lincoln Student to Attend CPBS?